 In principle, you could pull an enemy through a dangerous area, and then push them back into it on the same turn.
 But in practice, this is rarely useful, as many spells of this nature only deal damage to an enemy the first time they enter the area in a given turn.
 Spell Sniper also lets you ignore cover you may have created between yourself and a ranged enemy.

 The other choices are largely to support this playstyle.
 Empowered Spell boosts the damage of many key spells.
 Quicken Spell lets you create a danger area and quicken Thorn Whip to pull another enemy in.
 Wild magic provides advantage whenever you’ve set something up you really want to work.
 The wild magic side effects table may also provide additional opportunities to create dangerous opportunities, or move enemies.

 Subtle Spell provides some flexibility.
 Being able to teleport when you can’t move your arms gets you out of grapples, or other obstacles that might prevent you from manoeuvring to place hazards between you and the enemy.
 It also allows you to create a hazard without obviously being the cause of it, which a devious player might use for assassinations, or to build consensus against an imagined threat.

-If you’ve played a Sorcerer before, and fancy trying something that plays a bit differently, the hammer Sorcerer gives the opportunity to approach the class in an unconventional way.
-It could also be good if your campaign setting has done some interesting world building with Dwarves, and you want to portray how that society approaches a vocation that doesn’t play to their strengths.
+If you’ve played a Sorcerer before, and fancy trying something that plays a bit differently, the Hammer Sorcerer gives you the opportunity to approach the class in an unconventional way.
+It could also be good if your DnD setting has done some interesting world-building with Dwarves, and you want to portray how that society approaches a vocation that doesn’t play to their strengths.